Language Theory

 The formal definition of $R$ looks complex but it really just says “the left hand side must contain at least one variable.”
 That is all.
 Super reasonable too!
 It’s there so once you get rid of all the variables, you don’t keep going.

-Exercise: Give the formal representation of the grammars from the previous section.
+Exercise: Give the formal representation of all of the grammars seen previously on this page.

 Derivations can be formalized too: